 - Or, the company might offer no wages, and instead just provide a continuation of health benefits, paid by the company

 - Outplacement services may also be provided.

 If you’re willing to provide options to the employee, these examples can be a starting point, while other choices may be right for your company and employees.
-Be willing to negotiate.
+Be willing to negotiate your severance.
 Employees, leveraging their willingness to sign a general release on separation, have some advantage here.
 You’ll want to be ready to counter any offer they make with a reasonable alternative.

 Joan requests to stay on the company payroll for 8 weeks to keep her health benefits.
 She will continue to make her portion of healthcare contributions through payroll deductions.
 Joan signs the general release and agrees to notify the company if she obtains other healthcare coverage so they can remove her from their plan.

 A best practice is to set a severance policy well in advance.
 The benefits can be twofold.
 First, employees will know what they can expect.
 Second, severance can be provided evenly and fairly, avoiding even the appearance of discrimination.